 In more recent times, Lamlash Bay has been at the forefront of efforts to conserve our marine habitat.
 The Community of Arran Seabed Trust (COAST) has established a "No Take Zone" (NTZ) at the north end of Lamlash Bay and establish a Marine Protected Area in the remainder of the bay.
 A NTZ designates an area of seabed from which no marine life can be removed by any means, whether commercial or recreational.

 Returning to Lamlash's origins, the story behind its unusual name is a convoluted one.
-It dates back to an Irish monk called Lais or Laisren who, in about 590AD spent some time in a cave on Holy Island.
-Lais or Laisren was more usually knows as Molas or Molias or Molio or Molios, and the Gaelic name of Holy Island became, as a result, Eilean Molaise.
+It dates back to an Irish monk called Molaise who, in the late 500s spent some years in a cave on Holy Island.
+The Gaelic name of Holy Island became, as a result, Eilean Molaise.
 This seems to have gradually evolved through Elmolaise and Lemolash to Lamlash, which is what Holy Island was called until early in the 1800s.
 After that time the name was more normally attached to the village that grew up facing it.

 Holy Island itself is some 3km long and rises to a height of 1,030ft or 314m at Mullach Mor.
 It was brought in 1991 for £400,000 to provide a spiritual retreat for Buddhist monks and nuns.
 Day trips to the island are available from the pier at Lamlash.
 Potential visitors should note that fires, alcohol and dogs are banned from Holy Island.
 Perhaps the best excursions on the island are the walk around its coast, or the climb to the summit of Mullach Mor.